 Also in 2007, the Fort Collins Public Library became the Poudre River Public Library District.
 Through a partnership between the Library District and the Museum, the online archive's records were transferred to CONTENTdm digital collections management software.
 Peggy Shaughnessy, Lingzhen Zhao, and Carson Block from the Poudre River Public Library District were instrumental in making this database possible.
 In 2008, the new Fort Collins History Connection website went live.

-2012: Fort Collins Local History Archive changed its name to the Archive at the Fort Collins Museum of Discovery and moved into the brand-new Fort Collins Museum of Discovery (FCMoD) at 408 Mason Court in Fort Collins on November 10, 2012.
+2012: Fort Collins Local History Archive changed its name to the Archive at Fort Collins Museum of Discovery and moved into the brand-new Fort Collins Museum of Discovery (FCMoD) at 408 Mason Court in Fort Collins on November 10, 2012.
 FCMoD is a public-private partnership between the former Fort Collins Museum, operated by the City of Fort Collins, and the Discovery Science Center, the non-profit partner organization.

-Today: The Archive at the Fort Collins Museum of Discovery is free to visit and open to the public 30 hours per week.
+Today: The Archive at Fort Collins Museum of Discovery is free to visit and open to the public 30 hours per week.
 The staff continues the work begun by Charlene Tresner over four decades ago by collecting and preserving unique historical materials that tell the story of Fort Collins and making them available for current and future research.

 None of the Archive's efforts would be possible without the tireless effort and countless hours contributed by volunteers, work-study students, and interns.
 They have organized, cataloged, and scanned historic images, indexed and performed data entry of tax assessor records, photograph ledger books, historic scrapbooks and newspapers, and vertical files, created inventories and re-housed collections, and assisted with grants, computer problems, and development of the website.
 In short, the Archive wouldn't exist without our volunteer corps.
 Thank you!